selmahassan/DebugDemon---CS370/README.md

 6. Run `npm run dev` to start a local server and follow the prompts to view the code running in a browser.
 7. See the installation.md file in the /docs directory for more detailed instructions.

-### docs
+### doc

 **Description** This directory contains the technical and user documentation for our SwooperMarket project.
-Check the `docs/table-of-contents.md` file for the description of each folder and file within this directory.
+Check the `doc/table-of-contents.md` file for the description of each folder and file within this directory.

 ### tutorials